cloudflare/cloudflare-docs/content/waf/custom-rules/rate-limiting/_index.md

 Rate Limiting rules allow you to define rate limits for incoming requests matching an expression, as well as actions to take when those rate limits are reached.

-{{<Aside type="warning">}}
+{{<Aside type="note">}}

-This feature is only available for selected customers on an Enterprise plan.
-Contact your Cloudflare Customer Success Manager if you want to get access.
+This feature is only available for select customers on an Enterprise plan.
+Contact your account team to get access.

-For guidance on the previous version of Rate Limiting rules, refer to [Configuring Cloudflare Rate Limiting](https://support.cloudflare.com/hc/articles/115001635128).
+For guidance on the previous version of Cloudflare Rate Limiting, refer to [Configuring Cloudflare Rate Limiting](https://support.cloudflare.com/hc/articles/115001635128).

 {{</Aside>}}